News Updated 6 min read

 Case 1 (pelvic/peritoneal): The 72-year-old woman received six cycles of toripalimab combined with pemetrexed and cisplatin, followed by toripalimab maintenance therapy.
 She achieved a significant partial response that continued through at least 15 months of follow-up.
 Her quality of life improved alongside the measurable tumor shrinkage.

 Case 2 (pleural): A 66-year-old man with pleural mesothelioma showed primary resistance to platinum-based chemotherapy (pemetrexed plus lobaplatin).
 His disease progressed with a growing chest wall mass and pleural effusion despite treatment.
-Molecular analysis revealed BAP1 mutations, low tumor mutational burden, and an immunosuppressive tumor microenvironment, all factors associated with poor response to standard therapies.
+The authors note that PD-L1 staining and next-generation sequencing were not performed at the time, and the tissue block is no longer available for testing.
+They point to factors often linked to this kind of resistance, such as BAP1 mutations, low tumor mutational burden, and an immunosuppressive tumor microenvironment, as possible explanations rather than confirmed findings in this patient.

-The divergent outcomes suggest that the anatomical site of mesothelioma, and its underlying molecular features, could play a significant role in determining which treatments work.
+The divergent outcomes suggest that the anatomical site of mesothelioma, and its underlying molecular features, could shape which treatments work.

 Why Tumor Location May Matter